roy845/blog-Post-Assignment/README.md

   <a href="https://ibb.co/SXnNK7z"><img src="https://i.ibb.co/rG6kZfV/login.png" alt="login" border="1"></a>

-  Once logged in the user will redirected to the home page and it's username will show in the topbar
+  Once logged in the user will redirected to the home page and it's username will show in the topbar and the login button will change from login to logout. when he press on logout the user logout from the system and navigate back to the homepage.

   <a href="https://ibb.co/1sfWm3y"><img src="https://i.ibb.co/PTZH6RX/after-login.png" alt="after-login" border="1"></a>